NativeScript/docs-v7/releases/breaking-changes.md

 This document describes the critical breaking changes and suggested workarounds, if any, in the NativeScript framework.
 The complete list with all the changes may be found on the respective [Github repositories](#see-also).

+### 1.6.0 (2016, February 17)
+- Up to v 1.6.0 the background drawable attribute of the buttons in android was always replaced.
+To keep the consistency with the default platform-specific background the attribute is not changed now and the button is only styled.

 ### 1.5.0 (2015, November 24)
 - The XML namespace (xmlns) of the validator XSD schema changed from `xmlns="http://www.nativescript.org/tns.xsd"` to